Rafael Assis (footballer, born 1990)

-Rafael Henrique Assis Cardoso, known as Rafael Assis (born 31 October 1990) is a Brazilian professional footballer who plays as a defensive midfielder for Liga 3 club Trofense.
+Rafael Henrique Assis Cardoso, known as Rafael Assis (born 31 October 1990) is a Brazilian professional footballer who plays as a defensive midfielder.

 Club career

 He made his professional debut in the Campeonato Carioca for Olaria on 19 January 2013 in a game against Audax Rio.

 He made his Primeira Liga debut for Chaves on 4 September 2016, when he played the whole game in a 1–0 victory against Nacional.